 15.2 For the avoidance of doubt, each Party may transfer its rights and obligations under this Agreement in connection with a business transfer, including – without limitation – a merger, demerger or sale of all or substantial parts of its activities to a third party, without obtaining the prior consent of the other Party.

 16.1 Governing Law.
 This Agreement and its performance under it shall be governed by, and construed in accordance with, the laws of Denmark without regard to any portion of its choice of law principles and excluding any application of the United Nations Convention on Contracts for the International Sale of Goods.

 16.2 Venue: In the event of any dispute or disagreement arising under or in connection with this Agreement (including a dispute or disagreement as to the validity of the Terms or the Agreement), such dispute or disagreement will be referred to and resolved under the exclusive jurisdiction of the Danish courts.

 17.2 Cookie Information reserves the right to change these terms of the Agreement from time to time.
-If such changes are considered material, Cookie Information will inform You about the changes by email and the changes will take effect one month after such email has been sent.
-Your continued use of Services after such changes will constitute acknowledgment and acceptance of the modified terms of Agreement.
+If such changes are considered material, Cookie Information will inform You about the changes by email, and the changes will take effect one month after a such email has been sent.
+Your continued use of Services after such changes will constitute acknowledgement and acceptance of the modified terms of Agreement.